-As stated a moment ago, a key portion of the Cerebellar aspect of the “Brain Loop” has to do with postural muscles --- the muscles on either side of your spine / neck.
-A misfiring cerebellum will cause one side of the postural muscles to be in constant spasm, which will cause constant imbalances in the vertebrates as well (this is why some individuals have significant motion imbalances even after undergoing our SCAR TISSUE REMODELING).
+As stated a moment ago, a key portion of the Cerebellar aspect of the “Brain Loop” has to do with postural muscles — the muscles on either side of your spine / neck.
+A misfiring cerebellum will cause one side of the postural muscles to be in constant spasm, which will cause constant imbalances in the vertebrae as well (this is why some individuals have significant motion imbalances even after undergoing our SCAR TISSUE REMODELING).
 Individual vertebrae will ‘lock up’ and become restricted in their normal movement (chiropractors call this “subluxation”), and as you can imagine, this leads to all sorts of chronic musculoskeletal problems.
-These include CHRONIC BACK AND NECK PAIN, MIGRAINE HEADACHES, DEGENERATIVE ARTHRITIS, DISC HERNIATION, SCIATICA, joint pain, and others including dizziness and vertigo.
+These include CHRONIC BACK AND NECK PAIN, MIGRAINE HEADACHES, DEGENERATIVE ARTHRITIS, DISC HERNIATION, SCIATICA, joint pain, and others including DIZZINESS & VERTIGO.

 DIMINISHED CEREBELLAR DYSFUNCTION MAY LEAD TO